-Contact: Mrs Etienne Giordan or Mrs Jyoti Chopra
+Contact: Mrs Jyoti Chopra

-e.giordan@maidenerleghtrust.org j.chopra@maidenerleghtrust.org
+j.chopra@maidenerleghtrust.org

 ENGLISH LANGUAGE AND ENGLISH LITERATURE (Exam Board: AQA)

 WHY STUDY ENGLISH LANGUAGE AND ENGLISH LITERATURE?

 The study of English Language and Literature focuses on the development of skills through exploration of a variety of 19th century, 20th century, 21st century texts, Shakespeare, and poetry.
 The courses are enriched with opportunities for detailed analysis, inference and deep understanding of varied texts and help in the development of many skills which will help underpin success across all GCSE qualifications.
 Success in English might lead to careers in journalism, teaching, advertising and marketing.